Key Realty School Catalog of Policies and Procedures –

 19.6.4A.
 A final exam is administered by the instructor at the end of the course and students must obtain at least a 75% to be issued a certificate of course completion.
 Upon successful completion of this course, the student is eligible to waive the 25 inspections or short internship deemed necessary by the state of Nevada.

 19.6.6.
 The course schedule can be found at:

 188.8.131.52.2A.
 19.7 75-Hour Appraisal

 See course description and requirements.

 19.7.1.
-This course is a classroom only course and must be attended in its entirety to receive a certification of completion and be eligible for an Appraisal License issued by the State of Nevada Real Estate Commission.
-See course schedule:
+This must be attended in its entirety to receive a certification of completion and be eligible for an Appraisal License issued by the State of Nevada Real Estate Commission.
+See course schedule

 19.7.2.
 This course does not apply toward any continuing education requirement.

 19.7.4.
 A final exam is administered by the instructor at the end of the course and students must obtain at least a 75% to be issued a certificate of course completion.
 Upon successful completion of this course, the student is eligible to take the licensing exam administered at and by the Nevada Real Estate Division.

 19.8 20/10- Hour Mortgage Loan Origination